 If you are an authorized user on a card but not named as an account holder, you are not responsible for the debt unless you live in a community property state.
 Still, if you’re an authorized user of a card owned by someone in poor health, you may want to consider getting yourself removed from the account just to be on the safe side.
 You don’t want a credit card company to come after you for debts you didn’t incur yourself.

 Divorce Doesn’t Mean You’re off the Hook

 The financial portion of most divorce settlements focuses on dividing assets, but credit card debt is an important part of any divorce as well.
 Deciding who carries the liabilities going forward is also a decision that should be part of your settlement.

-If two people shared a joint credit card and the account was not updated after the divorce, it could still list an ex-spouse on the account.
+If two people share a joint credit card and the account is not updated after the divorce, it’s probable that the ex-spouse is still listed on the account.
 It may also include children, new partners, and other authorized users.
 This could make the post-mortem credit card experience a nightmare.

 After a divorce, the best option is to close any joint accounts and remove your ex as an authorized user.
 Also make sure you are removed from any accounts that your ex-spouse used as a primary cardholder.
 This helps to ensure you don’t get stuck paying bills for your ex if he or she passes away.

 When someone dies, all of that person’s assets generally become a part of an estate.
 Even if the deceased’s will promises to pay each family member $100,000, that doesn’t happen until after all debts and liabilities are paid by the estate.

 Settling the credit card debt for someone who has died sometimes requires selling off assets.
 And credit card companies have been known to go after adult children and other relatives to recoup their losses.